Extension of Acting Methodology

 BA W83A Acting (International)

-This second year module takes place in Term Two.
 Students will extend the work of EA211 to develop their performance technique and heighten awareness of the importance of relationships between characters.
-Texts chosen for this module will be based on the repertoire of Classic Naturalism and will include the work of Chekhov, Gorky, Gogal and other great dramatic studies of human behaviour such as Ibsen or Strindberg.
+Texts chosen for this module will be based on the repertoire of Classic Naturalism and will include the work of Chekhov and other Russian dramatists.
 An important theme of the module is the conflict of old ideologies with the emerging new world.

-- Expand their understanding of human nature and relationships
+5. Expand their understanding of human nature and relationships.

 By the end of the module you will be able to demonstrate ability to: